 Avoidant attachment style is similar.

 There’s neglect.
 Perhaps your parents are overly logical and distant and cold, like mine.
+That will make it difficult to connect with your body.

 Perhaps you didn’t get enough food as a kid, because your parents didn’t recognize when you’re hungry and feed you.
 This could lead to a deprivation and sense of distrust around food.